ajaxian79/algorithms/docs/in-place-rules.md

 Heap when you only need top-k; full sort is wasted work.

 Stable sort matters when a secondary key was set in a prior pass.

+Monotonic stack pops while the new element violates the invariant.